 The exterior landfill side slope is constructed at 4:1 (H:V) or slightly steeper because settlement of the side slope causes a lesser slope to result in a final slope of no more than 4:1.
-Any temporary slopes for such structures as storm water diversion dikes, roads, excavations, etc. are constructed with slopes no steeper than 3:1.
+Interior waste slopes (that will received additional waste in the future) may be constructed with slopes no steeper than 3:1.
+Also, any temporary slopes for such structures as storm water diversion dikes, roads, excavations, etc. are constructed with slopes no steeper than 3:1.
 The lift depths shall be 10-feet or less.
 The typical minimum top slopes to promote drainage are generally one percent within the bermed working face, and two percent on the intermediate cover areas.